 Types of Database Cluster

-In an active-active cluster, all servers are used to process requests.
-This can provide a better performance, but can also lead to increased complexity and the need for more hardware.
+In an active-active cluster, all servers handle requests.
+This boosts performance, but it can also increase complexity and demand more hardware.

-In an active-passive cluster, one server is designated as the primary server, while the other servers are used as backups.
-If the primary server fails, one of the backup servers will take over.
+In an active-passive cluster, one server acts as the primary, while the others serve as backups.
+If the primary server fails, a backup server takes over.

 When does a Database need to be Clustered?